 Depending on the time of year you come to hunt, the temperature can vary widely.
 During the early season, temperatures might dictate t-shirts and as the season progresses frost and even snow flurries might make an appearance.
 Given these wide swings in temperature, bringing clothes that can be layered for widely varying conditions is a must.
 Since nearly all the hunting involves extensive walking, a good moisture wicking base layer is mandatory.
 Rain is always a factor in this part of the world during the fall, so high quality waterproof outer gear is also on the “must have” list.
 Finally, a good pair of waterproof hiking boots with strong ankle support is invaluable for hunting in this area – we cannot recommend highly enough that you buy a good pair well before this hunt and break them in properly.
 We also recommend a second pair knee high rubber boots with good, tight ankle fit that are comfortable for walking through the infamous bogs that we’ll be searching for moose in.
 Once you book your hunt with us, we’ll get you a full list of recommended equipment for this hunt.
 Total weight for the flight into the bush via helicopter cannot exceed 50lbs, so pack only what is needed as significant additional costs are required for extra flights if weight limits are exceeded.

-Deer Lake is the final destination for this hunt and you’ll need to book a room at the Deer Lake Motel (15 Trans Canada Hwy, Deer Lake, NL; 709-635-2108) for the Saturday night before your hunt begins and the Sunday night after it ends.
-Hunters arrive in Deer Lake on Saturday, stay overnight and then fly into the bush via helicopter on Sunday.
+Corner Brook is the final destination for this hunt and you’ll need to book a room at the Mamateek Inn (64 Maple Valley Road, Corner Brook, NL; 709-639-8901) for the Saturday night before your hunt begins and the Sunday night after it ends (hotels are at client’s cost).
+Because the flight arrives so late on Saturday night (in fact it typically arrives Sunday morning in the early am from most destinations), you may want to come in an extra day early to give yourself some breathing room in the event of delayed/cancelled flights or lost/delayed luggage.
+We have negotiated a special rate of $99 per night - you will need to mention The Next Ridge Outfitting upon booking to get this rate.
+Upon arrival at the Deer Lake Airport you can get transportation to Corner Brook via Star Taxi Airport shuttle service ($22 per person – client’s cost).
+There is a kiosk near the luggage carousel that is manned 24hrs a day where you can book your shuttle ride.
+Sunday morning we will meet you at the hotel around 9:30am, complete the necessary paperwork and then shuttle you to our transport site and fly into the bush via helicopter.
 Sunday is spent getting settled into camp, checking rifle zeroes and possibly scouting.
 Actual hunting will begin on Monday and run through the following Saturday before flying out of the bush on the following Sunday (all of this is weather permitting).
 Days lost or gained to inclement weather are not refunded and any extra costs associated with delayed travel (e.g. extra hotel nights, flight changes, etc.) are all at the client’s cost.
-Once you book your trip with us, we can assist you with all the details of booking flights and hotels required for the inbound and outbound trip.

 All non-Canadian hunters and guests must have a current passport with 6 months remaining before expiration.
 Additionally, your passport must have four blank pages available for visas (this does not include the last four pages that are reserved for amendments and endorsements).
 If your passport doesn’t meet these criteria, has expired or you have never owned a passport, you should start the process as early as possible as it can take a very long time.